Sujatha2023/Todo-app/README.md

 # Todo-app
+ 📝 Todo App
 # Languages Used
  HTML, CSS, JavaScript
 # Project Overview

-The Todo App is a simple and user-friendly task management application that helps users organize their daily tasks efficiently.
+📌The Todo App is a simple and user-friendly task management application that helps users organize their daily tasks efficiently.
 It allows adding, deleting, and managing todos with an interactive interface.
 # Features
- Add tasks with deadlines
+ ✨Add tasks with deadlines.
- Delete tasks when completed or no longer needed
+ Delete tasks when completed or no longer needed.
- Date input for better task tracking
+ Date input for better task tracking.
- Clean and responsive UI
+ Clean and responsive UI.
 # How It Works
  1. ✍ Enter your task in the input box.
  2. 📅 Select a deadline date (optional).